tomhepz/scivis-openvdb-blender/README.md

 ```

 ### OpenVDB Package Managed Install on Mac
-Caveat: This does not come with the viewing tools, or python package.
+Caveat: This does not come with the helper viewing tools, or python package.
 If needed, build from source.
 ```bash
 brew update
 brew install openvdb